Dinosaurs & Astronauts!!! (and butterflies, and farmyard

 buckets are in the kiosk stand), then weigh

-them and pay for them at the kiosk stand (honor system). $2 a
+them and pay for them at the kiosk stand (honor system).
+In the

-pound!!
-What a great deal for organically farmed blueberries, and a great cause as well.
+pound; prices subject to change.
+What a great deal for organically farmed blueberries!

-around mid-July through August (sometimes through September -
+around July through August (sometimes through September -

 depending on the year's crop), the